A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Measure Regularity Results

 But then since $\epsilon > 0$ was arbitrary, we must in fact have $\mathcal{H}^s(E_Z) \leq c$, and therefore $\mathcal{H}^s(E_Z) = c$ when combined with our earlier inequality.
 This completes the proof. \end{proof}

-Having shown that $\text{ACA}_0$ implies Besicovitch's theorem, it is natural to wonder whether the converse is true.
-After all, the BCTC result was integral to this particular proof, and BCTC itself is equivalent to $\text{ACA}_0$ as shown in Section 3.1.
-While we have not yet determined whether this is the case, the results in the previous section at least demonstrate that Besicovitch - as formalized in Proposition \ref{Bes} - does not hold in $\text{RCA}_0$.
+Having shown that $\ACA_0$ implies Besicovitch's theorem, it is natural to wonder whether the converse is true.
+After all, the $\BCTC$ result was integral to this particular proof, and $\BCTC$ itself is equivalent to $\ACA_0$ as shown in Section~\ref{ssec:bct}.
+While we have not yet determined whether this is the case, the results in the previous section at least demonstrate that Besicovitch - as formalized in Proposition \ref{Bes} - does not hold in $\RCA_0$.
 We can obtain similar lower bounds by changing the representations of the closed sets involved.

-\begin{proposition} Over $\text{RCA}_0$, Theorem \ref{Bes} (Besicovitch) implies $\text{WWKL}_0$, as does the analog of Theorem \ref{Bes} where the sets $F$ and $E$ are pruned closed.
-If $F$ is standard closed but $E$ is required to be pruned closed, then the theorem implies $\text{WKL}_0$. \end{proposition}
+\begin{proposition} Over $\RCA_0$, Besicovitch's Theorem implies $\WWKL_0$, as does the analog where the sets $F$ and $E$ are pruned closed.
+If $F$ is standard closed but $E$ is required to be pruned closed, then the theorem implies $\WKL_0$. \end{proposition}

-\begin{proof} Assume that Theorem \ref{Bes} holds (or one of its variants), and suppose we apply it in the case where $s = 1$.
-In this case, $H^1_n$ will compute the same function for every $n \in \omega$, so for any closed set $F$ with tree code $Z_F$, we will just have $\mathcal{H}^1(F) = H^1_0(Z_F)$.
-We can then apply the same reversal proofs as were used for Reg-S, Reg-P, and Reg-SP in Proposition \ref{reg-rev}. \end{proof}
+\begin{proof} Assume that Besicovitch's Theorem holds (or one of its variants), and suppose we apply it in the case where $s = 1$.
+In this case, $H^1_n$ will compute the same function for every $n \in \N$, so for any closed set $F$ with tree code $Z_F$, we will just have $\mathcal{H}^1(F) = H^1_0(Z_F)$.
+We can then apply the same reversal proofs as were used for $\mathsf{Reg}$-S, $\mathsf{Reg}$-P, and $\mathsf{Reg}$-SP in Proposition \ref{reg-rev}. \end{proof}

-We conclude this section with an examination of Besicovitch's theorem from the perspective of computability theory.
-One well-known property of $\text{ACA}_0$ is that its $\omega$-models are precisely those which are closed under Turing reducibility (downwards), the Turing join, and the Turing jump.
-Given any real $A \in 2^{\omega}$, we can construct an $\omega$-model of $\text{ACA}_0$ containing $A$ by defining its second order part to be the collection
+We conclude this section with an examination of Besicovitch's Theorem from the perspective of computability theory.